rasagy/The10Books/list-dump.md

 9. Little Women - Louisa May Alcott
 10. Animal Farm - George Orwell
 11. Hitchhikers Guide to the Galaxy - Douglas Adams

+###Manashree Malpe
+1. Sherlock Holmes by Arthur Conan Doyle- for being the reason why I started reading in the first place and for the being the most brilliant character ever created.
+2. Love in the time of Cholera by Gabriel Garcia Marquez- probably the best romantic novel ever!
+3. The Emperor of all Maladies by Siddartha Mukherjee- for being so much more than just a biopgraphy of cancer
+4. The Goldfinch by Donna Tart- for filling the vaccum caused after reading book no 5 and questiong the conventional line between right and wrong.
+5. Shantaram by Gregory Davis Roberts- for showing that beauty lies in the eyes of the beholder
+6. The kite runner by Khaled Hossieni- for being the one of the most heartbreaking stories about loyalty and frienship
+7. Animal farm by George Orwell- a great political sattire
+8. Have a little faith by Mitch Albom - for showing the humane side of religion and faith
+9. Harry Potter by J.K.Rowling- for teaching that the real magic lies with people 10.A twist in the tale by Jefferey Archer- because things are never what they seem to be.

 ###Nambirajan Vanamamalai
 1. Maus by Art Spiegelman